 This Market Study and Financial Feasibility Analysis provides the City of Meriden with a realistic picture of the potential future build-out of the TOD study area; an understanding of the costs associated and possible funding sources; and actionable strategies for engaging developers and development partners.
-These findings should give the City the confidence and assurance needed to pursue a market feasible and fiscally responsible TOD development plan.
+These findings should give the City the confidence and assurance needed to pursue a market feasible and fiscally responsible TOD strategy.

-- Focus on the segment of the population showing the greatest near-term demand in the PMA: the young workers and graduates (age 25-34) and the empty nesters (age 55 to 74). - Both age cohorts tend to favor smaller, rental or homeownership units in an urban setting with access to transit, entertainment, amenities and jobs. - The Meriden TOD will, primarily, serve as a "point of origin" for commuters who are traveling to jobs elsewhere along the New Haven Hartford Springfield rail corridor.
-Given the high degree of pent up housing demand, regionally and locally, the Meriden TOD should be attractive for capturing a portion of this demand.
+- Focus on the segment of the population showing the greatest near-term demand in the PMA: the young workers and graduates (age 25-34) and the empty nesters (age 55 to 74). - Both age cohorts tend to favor smaller, rental or homeownership units in an urban setting with access to transit, entertainment, amenities and jobs. - The Meriden TOD will, primarily, serve as a "point of origin" for commuters who are traveling to jobs elsewhere along the NHHS corridor.